SuchethGerendla03/AI-Track-2-Project/README.md

 In addition, I would like to apologize for the late submission.
 Lately, the placement procedures have become very intensive.
 Thus, we were not able to give much time.
 I apologise and kindly request you to excuse us.

+A little info about the data:
+Cooking, Eating both have positive samples: Both are samples are exhibiting the action The rest have a positive and a negative sample: Only one is doing the action.

 Thank you!